nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Step 4.
 The user executes `addStudent 1 Tutorial/1` to add the first student in the Person list into the tutorial at first index of the tutorial list.

-The following activity diagram summarizes what happens when a TA executes an add student to event:
+The following activity diagram summarizes what happens from Step 4 when a TA executes an add student to event, assuming that the student has not yet been added to the event.
+Assume valid command format as well.

 <img src="images/TrAcker-activity-diagrams/AddStudentToEventActivityDiagram.png" width="550" />